jejacks0n/teaspoon/README.md

 If jasmine-jquery isn't your thing, you can also load your fixtures manually into the "#teabag-fixtures" element.

-The fixture path is configurable, and the views in there will be rendered by a controller.
-Which allows you to use things like rabl if you're building JSON, or haml etc.
+The fixture path is configurable, and the views will be rendered by a controller.
+This allows you to use things like rabl if you're building JSON, or haml if you're building markup.

-To load fixtures in your specs just use the `loadFixtures` method.
+To load fixtures in your specs you'll need to include jasmine-jquery -- and then use the `loadFixtures` method.

 ```coffeescript
 #= require jquery